18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs15.md

 - Social skills to face human-factors problems
 - The judgment to differentiate between the two

 Technical leads are as comfortable tackling engineering problems as they are navigating through human-factors problems.
-This role may be perfect for you if you can [explain technical design architecture](https://before-you-ship.18f.gov/ato/) to technical and less technical folks alike, determine the appropriate technology stack for a [customer agency’s mission-critical project](https://ads.18f.gov/) to ensure we can pair them with the best vendor for the job, and lead organizational strategy and change for [TTS’s own endeavors](https://github.com/18F/) — and can do so simultaneously.
+This role may be perfect for you if you can explain technical design architecture to technical and less technical folks alike, determine the appropriate technology stack for a customer agency’s mission-critical project to ensure we can pair them with the best vendor for the job, and lead organizational strategy and change for TTS’s own endeavors — and can do so simultaneously.

-While our core languages are Ruby, Python, and JavaScript, not every agency in the Government shares our technology stack.
+While our core languages are Ruby, Python, and JavaScript, not every agency in the government shares our technology stack.
 Because of this, you should have a strong, demonstrable experience with at least one modern programming language.
 You also should be proficient in web development, relational databases, and using Unix-like operating systems.
 You should understand engineering best practices such as source control, automated testing, continuous integration and deployment, and peer review.
 The strongest candidates will have a background working on cross-functional, multidisciplinary teams that work incrementally in a user-focused environment to deliver digital products and services.

 ## Key Objectives

-### Objective #1: You’ll advocate for and ensure that the Government obtains high-quality, well-tested, maintainable code across the entire lifecycle of a project.
+### Objective #1: You’ll advocate for and ensure that the government obtains high-quality, well-tested, maintainable code across the entire lifecycle of a project.

 - Participate in vendor selection, code review (vendor, team, and peer), architecture discussions, and feature prioritization.
 - Contribute to drafting solicitation documentation and project documentation, tests, style fixes, accessibility, performance, security, and more.